Bottled Water Fact Sheet

 d.
 Small town refers to a town of 20,000 people.
 Such a small town using surface water would have to comply with all the same requirements noted for a large city using surface water, except the monitoring frequency for coliform would be 20/month, and there currently are no Cryptosporidium, Giardia, or virus monitoring requirements for small towns.

 There are some important differences to notice from this chart, including the fact that bottled water does not have to be disinfected, tested for viruses, or use certified operators and labs.
 While the drinking water guidelines in Canada are less stringent than the standards in the United States, there is still a significant difference between Canadian drinking water guidelines and the bottled water regulations.
-For example, in Toronto, drinking water is tested every four hours for bacteria; in 2004, the tap water in New York City was tested 430,600 times!
+For example, in Toronto, drinking water is tested every six hours; in 2004, the tap water in New York City was tested 430,600 times!

 There are many contaminants that are more strictly regulated for tap water, including fecal coliform bacteria.
 Tap water is not allowed to have any E. coli or fecal coliform bacteria.
 The presence of fecal coliforms is usually used as an indicator that there may be dangerous pathogens in the water.
 The following chart summarizes some of the differences between the regulations in the United States for bottled and tap water.